ollielo/cinema_projectmanagement/design/2020/image_proposal/spec/usecases/use-case-02.md

     - Three (3) isosurface values, each colored by two (2) variables.
         - isosurface values: (iso1, iso2, iso3)
         - variable values: (v1, v2)
 1. The entire resulting dataset shall be included in a single `.cis` file.
+For this file:
-    - Each `[timestep, phi, theta]` combination shall be a separate `.cis` image.
+    - each `[timestep, phi, theta]` combination shall be a separate `.cis` image.
-    - Within each image, each isosurface shall be a layer.
+    - within each image, each isosurface shall be a layer.
-    - Within each later, each variable value shall be a channel.
+    - within each later, each variable value shall be a channel.
 1. A python notebook viewer is run to visualize the resulting `.cis` data.
 The viewer shall read and parse the `.cis` file and provide appropriate sliders, on/off buttons, and selection controls to:
     - Control time and viewing angle
     - Turn image layers on and off